archdaily/archdaily.github.io/_posts/2017-02-02-archdaily-dev-team-workflow-manifest.markdown

 which gives the ability to have in one board, access to selected (or all) the boards on different projects.

-In PivotalTracker, exist four different types of stories:
+In PivotalTracker, there are four different types of stories:

-* __Features__: These represents the typical concept of an user story.
+* __Features__: These represent the typical concept of an user story.
 Features deliver verifiable business value to project's stakeholders.
-* __Chores__: These kind of stories do not add direct value to stakeholders (for example: "Update SSL Certs") but they are necessary for the success of the project.
+* __Chores__: These kind of stories don't add direct value to stakeholders (for example: "Update SSL Certs") but they are necessary for the success of the project.
 * __Bugs__: They are indeed bugs found in the project.
 * __Releases__: These are merely milestones markers.
 They represent a point in time where a group of stories (or more general, a complete feature) needs to